Bvngee/bvngee.com/src/content/blog/non-native-docker-images-binfmt-qemu.md

 These "intaller" containers utilize Docker's `--privileged` mode to mount the `/proc/sys/fs/binfmt_misc` directory, which will be the same for the host and in the container.
-They contain statically compiled builds of qemu with user mode only (qemu-user-static), and register those directly to files within the mounted binfmt_misc directory.
+They contain statically compiled builds of qemu with user mode only (qemu-user-static), and register them directly to the mounted binfmt_misc directory.
 When the container exits, the registrations persist on this host machine.
 You'll end up with registrations looking like this:

 ```
-$ cat /proc/sys/fs/binfmt_misc/qemu-arm
+$ cat /proc/sys/fs/binfmt_misc/qemu-arm   # host machine
 enabled
 interpreter /usr/bin/qemu-arm-static
 flags: F